sillsdev/ptx2pdf/docs/documentation/SideBars.md

 Measurement is interpreted as being in points (72.27pt = 1 inch), and should not have a unit attached.
 Horizontal and Vertical padding can be controlled separately.

-The (global) TeX boolean control `\BoxLikeBordertrue` (new default) and `\BoxLikeBorderfalse` (old default) determine how sidebars with coloured backgrounds but no borders are treated.
+Related to box padding, the (global) TeX boolean control `\BoxLikeBordertrue` (new default) and `\BoxLikeBorderfalse` (old default) determine how sidebars with coloured backgrounds but no borders are treated.
 If `\BoxLikeBordertrue` is set, then the presence of non-zero box-padding will do things like move side-aligned text away from the page margin.
-If it is false, then the presence of absense of a small amount of box padding will highlight not normally affect the layout.
+If it is false, then the presence of absence of a small amount of box padding will not normally affect the positioning of text.
 (Though it may shift following text a line lower)

 ## Border-related Parameters